Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Nonparametric estimation of the envelope function

+Under \hyperref[assumptionA]{Assumption A}, we prove in Section~\ref{apdx:properties-MC} that the unique stationary distribution of the Markov chain~$(X_i)_{i \geq1}$ is the uniform probability measure on $\mathds S^{d-1}$ denoted $\pi$.
 Theorem \ref{thm:delta2-proba-ope} is a theoretical guarantee for a random matrix approximation of the spectrum of integral operator with {\bf dependent} latent variables.
-Theorem \ref{delta2-proba-ope} in Appendix \ref{proof-delta2-proba-ope} gives explicitly the constants hidden in the big O below which depend on the spectral gap of the Markov chain $(X_i)_{i \geq 1}.$ \begin{thm} Assume mild conditions on the Markov chain $(X_i)_{i \geq 1}$ and assume the envelope $p$ has regularity $s>0$.
+Theorem \ref{delta2-proba-ope} in Section~\ref{proof-delta2-proba-ope} gives explicitly the constants hidden in the big O below which depend on the absolute spectral gap of the Markov chain $(X_i)_{i \geq 1}$ (cf. Definition~\ref{apdx:spectralgap}). \begin{theorem} We consider that \hyperref[assumptionA]{Assumption A} holds and we assume the envelope $\mathbf p$ has regularity $s>0$.
 Then, it holds